-Read on to learn four ways your telematics solution can help your fleet optimize fuel use to ensure your vehicles are using gas as efficiently as possible.
+Read on to learn four ways your telematics solution can provide visibility into how your vehicles are using gas and help your fleet optimize fuel use.

 The average long-haul truck will idle anywhere from six to eight hours a day, for as many as 300 days a year.
-That can add up to thousands of hours of fuel wasted annually.
+And when a driver’s speed suddenly increases or decreases, the vehicle can consume 20% more fuel.
+These behaviors can add up to thousands of hours of fuel wasted annually.

-To help your fleet meet business or government requirements for idle time, consider a telematics solution that can provide insights into your vehicles’ fuel and energy use.
-Telematics tools such as Fuel Usage Reports and Idling Alerts can help you better understand fuel usage trends across your fleet.
+To help your fleet reduce idling and curb habits that cause waste, consider a telematics solution that can provide insights into your vehicles’ fuel and energy use.
+Telematics tools such as Fuel & Energy Reports and Idling Alerts can help you better understand fuel usage trends across your fleet.
 You can then determine problem areas and set goals based on what will have the biggest impact on your business.